Our Nurse Anesthetist Program prepares students for the challenges they'll face as Certified Registered Nurse Anesthetists (CRNA).

 The Nurse Anesthetist Program, School of Nursing, University at Buffalo, State University of New York is accredited by the Council on Accreditation of Nurse Anesthetist Programs (COA), 222 Prospect Ave., Park Ridge, IL 60068, 847-665-1160.
 The program's next review by the COA is scheduled for Fall 2020.

 The Nurse Anesthetist Program of the School of Nursing has been accredited to offer the Doctor of Nursing Practice by the Council on Accreditation of Nurse Anesthesia Educational Programs.
-The next incoming class in May 2012 will be the first to enroll in the following DNP curriculum.

 Sample Program of Study